MaxPiLab/handson-iot-raspberrypi/doc/rpi_os.md

-# Operating Systems thata can run on Raspberry Pi
+# Operating Systems on which Raspberry Pi can run

 Raspberry Pi doesn't support normal operating systems what we use generally like Windows,Linux etc.
 There are some Operating Systems on which Raspberry Pi can run.